 Most countries have a national cuisine or dish that visitors are told they must try.
 It is often the highlight of a trip.
 From escargot in Paris to freshly made naan in India, I have loved trying new dishes while traveling.

-Guest post by Liz Yin.
+By Liz Yin.

 It is easy to use a guidebook to find restaurants that serve excellent examples of a country’s most famous dishes.
 However, sometimes you just don’t love what a country has to offer or maybe you eat so much of it you make yourself sick.
 I had this experience while studying abroad in Tanzania.